cis-ks/netconf/README.md

 To Do
 ----------

-- Attributes for sendRaw need to be sanitized correctly (https://tools.ietf.org/html/rfc6241)
 - Elements with attribute naming for subtree filters need to be implemented ("6.4.8.
 Elements with Attribute Naming")
 - Parse capabilities based on IANA
   list: http://www.iana.org/assignments/netconf-capability-urns/netconf-capability-urns.xhtml